Minal16/react-assignment/docs/solution-rxjs.md

 [ToDo]

 Generally I'm fan of RxJS and reactive/functional programming.
-I'm newbie yet.

 The solution heavily borrows from [amazing article of Michal Zalecki](http://michalzalecki.com/use-rxjs-with-react/).
 Read it.
 I had to read it many times to get into the differences between redux and RxJS solution (and get better understanding of RxJS).